nandaaa23/easter-egg-2/README.md

 # Easter-egg-2

--The task was to replicate this bento grid given by THE Aswin Asok using flexbox css.
+-The task was to replicate this bento grid given using flexbox css and also to make it responsive.

 ---